srechner/marathon/examples/count/README.md

 This example demonstrates how to use `counter` classes to calculate the number of the following combinatorial objects.

-* binary matrices with prescribed row and column sums
+* Binary matrices with prescribed row and column sums
-* binary matrices whose row and column sums lie in prescribed intervals
+* Binary matrices whose row and column sums lie in prescribed intervals
-* perfect and near-perfect matchings in bipartite graphs
+* Perfect and near-perfect matchings in bipartite graphs

 ## Usage

     count TYPE INSTANCE

-The `INSTANCE` description depends on the `TYPE` of sampling problem, which must be substituted by one of the following strings.
+The `INSTANCE` description depends on the associated problem `TYPE`, which must be substituted by one of the following strings.

     'matching':
          Count the number of perfect and near perfect matchings in the bipartite